• Our Wander

 • Posts

-• Iceland & Reykjavík: Money Saving Tips for Food, Transport, Tickets and More
+• Summer in Iceland: Money Saving Tips for Food, Transport, Tickets and More

 Our journey to Iceland was inspired by this YouTube video.
 We were captivated by scenes of the epic Laugavegur Trail (more on that adventure in another post!) and booked our flights.
 When we arrived, the famous Icelandic prices were a bit of a shock.